 Corporate Tax (3 credits) - Examines the fundamentals of corporate and

-shareholder income taxation, including corporate formations, capital structures, profits distributions, redemptions, liquidations and sales of corporate businesses.
-Includes an analysis of the tax-option (S) corporation.
+shareholder income taxation, including corporate formations, capital structures, profits distributions, redemptions, corporate reorganizations, corporate separations, liquidations and sales of corporate businesses.
+The course also covers a consideration of related topics including ownership change limitations, net operating losses, and the consolidated return regulations.

 Estate Planning (3 credits) - Analysis of techniques for the development of estate distribution arrangements, including intervivos gifts, wills, trusts (both revocable and irrevocable), joint property, community property, life insurance and related federal income, gift and estate tax considerations.